travis-ci/docs-travis-ci-com/source/content/docs/user/ci-environment.md

 ## How VM images are upgraded and deployed

-We use Vagrant to develop, test, build, export and import VM images (a.k.a "Vagrant boxes").
+We currently use Vagrant to develop, test, build, export and import VM images (a.k.a "Vagrant boxes").
 Provisioning is automated using [OpsCode Chef](http://www.opscode.com/chef/).
 VM images are then uploaded to our internal network and deployed to each individual worker during slow periods of the day (around 03:00 GMT).
-VM images for different workers vary in size but in general are **between 1.5 and 2.5 GB in size**.
+VM images for different workers vary in size but in general are **between 1.6 and 3.3 GB in size**.

 This means that to provision a new PHP release (for example), we do the following: